SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_3/README.md

 ## Summary 🪄

 You have learned now the concept of modules to extract reusable configurations.
-In additon we also realigned the state of the setup after refactoring the configuration via `moved` blocks.
+In addition we also realigned the state of the setup after refactoring the configuration via `moved` blocks.

 With that let us continue with [Unit 4 Lesson 4 - Iterating over lists in Terraform](../lesson_4/README.md)